Create a webhook

 You have a valid API access token and have configured this as an environment variable.
 This example uses

-to represent the API authentication environment variable. -
+$AUTH_TOKENto represent the API authentication environment variable. -

 Node/NPM is installed.